Siteimprove/alfa/README.md

 [<img src="https://upload.wikimedia.org/wikipedia/commons/b/b7/Flag_of_Europe.svg" width="200" align="right" alt="European emblem">](https://ec.europa.eu/)

 Alfa is part of a project that has received funding from the European Union's [Horizon 2020 research and innovation programme](https://ec.europa.eu/programmes/horizon2020/) under [grant agreement Nº780057](https://cordis.europa.eu/project/rcn/213106_en.html).
 We would therefore like to give thanks to the European Commission for their grant, as well as all European citizens, who have indirectly contributed to making Alfa possible.
+You rock! :raised_hands:

 ## License